Uttar Pradesh Launches 'One District One Solar Plant' Initiative

 - Uttar Pradesh

 Q2.
-What is the minimum capacity target for each solar plant under the ODOSP scheme?
+What is the minimum capacity mandated for each solar power plant under the ODOSP scheme in Uttar Pradesh?

 - 25 MW